Spilko Profiled in Law360’s Dealmakers Q&A

 Mr. Rogoff has substantial international experience, representing foreign representatives in ancillary proceedings, including the Trustee in In re Terence R. Ramsden (a high-profile personal insolvency in the United Kingdom, which involved investigating and recovering assets being sheltered in the United States) and the Administrators in TXU Europe.
 With substantial experience in international financial restructuring, Mr. Rogoff’s other clients have included Goldman Sachs (Japan), The World Bank and the Government of Slovakia.

-Mr. Rogoff is a member of the Turnaround Management Association, and is a frequent speaker, at both domestic and international conferences and meetings.
+Mr. Rogoff is a member of various industry associations and speaks frequently at both domestic and international conferences.
 He is the author of numerous articles and books on bankruptcy matters.
 Mr. Rogoff is a member of the LexisNexis Advisory Board and assisted in the development of the newly-published Collier Guide to Chapter 11, in which he authored the chapter on hospital and health care businesses in Chapter 11.
 He is the general editor and co-author of the Collier International Business Insolvency Guide, serves as a contributing author to Collier on Bankruptcy and Collier Bankruptcy Manual and is an editorial board member of and frequent contributor to The Bankruptcy Strategist.
 He is on the advisory board of, and a regular contributor to, Law360’s expert series on bankruptcy matters.
 Additionally, he is a participant and lecturer for INSOL, one of the world’s largest international insolvency organizations.